andypfau/sparameterviewer/README.md

     - Find a way to present the large matrix in a bigger form, e.g. as a dialog.
     - For the documentations, find a nicer representation than plain markdown files.
 - Expressions:
+    - Review `half()`: I am not sure if it really works; create a test jig.
+Also, check if orientation is correct.
     - Review the examples for the `map()` function, I think they do not work.
 Is the `map()` function really intuitive to use?
     - `f_arg` parameter for `SParams.map()`.
     - Add more metadata to each SParams object, so I can track the origin (file, parameter, equstion) separately; then I could add a function to e.g. define the color by origin file.